 - N+1 redundant HVAC system

-- Advanced fire suppression systems
+Advanced fire detection and suppression systems

 - Multiple network paths with multiple service providers